What Makes a Great Local Business Website in 2026

 3. Service-Specific Pages

-A plumber with separate pages for "drain cleaning," "water heater installation," and "bathroom remodeling" will rank for those specific searches.
-A plumber with one services page listing all three will rank for none of them.
+Every major service gets its own page.
+A plumber with separate pages for "drain cleaning," "water heater installation," and "bathroom remodeling" will rank for each.
+A plumber with one services page listing all three will rank for none.

 4. Social Proof Above the Fold